elixirbeats/abletoolz/README.md

 `myset.als` --> `myset_32bars_90bpm.als`.
 Running this multiple times overwrites this section only (so your filename wont keep growing).

+`--prepend-version` Puts the ableton version used to create set at beginning of file name.

 ## Examples
 Check all samples in sets